 Four Ps: necessary but not sufficient

-The four “P” ingredients have been time-tested, but are they becoming time-worn now?
+The four “P” ingredients have withstood the test of time, but are they beginning to show their age?

 Technology is driving changes in customer expectations.
 They are more connected and more tech-savvy.
 They seek the thrills of meaningful, relevant, and delightful engagement.
-Brands today are not just optimizing prices or selling their products; they must also account for their customers’ desires, especially when consumers are more and more calling the shots and choosing when, where, and how to purchase.
+Brands today are not just optimizing prices or selling their products; they also account for their customers’ desires, especially when consumers are increasingly calling the shots and choosing when, where, and how to purchase.

-This development calls for a stronger emphasis on the customer and their journey with the brand.
-However, the change of focus does not mean brands should throw out the four Ps either, because they are still necessary, though not sufficient.
+This trend calls for a stronger emphasis on the customer and their journey with the brand.
+However, the change of focus does not mean brands should throw out the four Ps either, because they are still necessary, though not sufficient on their own merit.

 So, what other ingredients should we add to the mix?